Rushine De Reuck

-Rushine De Reuck (born 1 January 1996) is a South African soccer player who plays as a defender or defensive midfielder for South African Premier Division side Mamelodi Sundowns and the South Africa national team.
+Rushine De Reuck (born 9 February 1996) is a South African professional soccer player who plays as a defender or defensive midfielder for Tanzanian Premier League side Simba S.C. and the South Africa national team.

 Club career

 De Reuck played for the ASD Academy in Cape Town as a young player and had a trial with Porto in 2014.
 Following a two-week trial at Paços de Ferreira he signed for the club in September 2014 on a contract until January 2015.
 De Reuck returned to South Africa shortly afterwards, originally temporarily, but following a change of coach at Paços de Ferreira, he decided to remain in South Africa.
 De Reuck later revealed he learnt a lot from then Paços de Ferreira manager Paulo Fonseca.
-Following his return to South Africa, De Reuck had trials with Ajax Cape Town, Cape Town All Stars, Milano United and Mbombela United, but was rejected by all of the them, before playing for Hellenic for a season.
+Following his return to South Africa, De Reuck had trials with Ajax Cape Town, Cape Town All Stars, Milano United and Mbombela United, but was rejected by all of them, before playing for Hellenic for a season.

+Maritzburg United

 In the summer of 2017, De Reuck signed for South African Premier Division side Maritzburg United on a two-year contract.
 His debut for Maritzburg United came on 20 August 2017 in a 2–0 victory away to Platinum Stars, and he went on to appear 11 times in the league for Maritzburg over the course of the 2017–18 season.
 The 2018–19 season saw him play more regularly for the club, making 25 league appearances for the club over the course of the season.

 De Reuck started the 2019–20 season strongly and was linked with a call-up to the South Africa national football team.
 In December 2019, Maritzburg United manager Eric Tinkler said that De Reuck had 'a lot of qualities', but that 'there's still a lot for him to improve on', citing his decision-making as an area in which he could improve In June 2020, De Reuck revealed he was "surprised", given his form, not to be called up to the South Africa national football squad.

+Mamelodi Sundowns

 He signed for Mamelodi Sundowns on a five-year deal on 30 January 2021.

+Maccabi Petah Tikva

+He spent the 2024 season on loan at Maccabi Petah Tikva F.C. in Israel but got injured.

+Simba S.C.

+In July 2025 he signed with Tanzanian Premier League side Simba S.C.